-In EYFS, KS1 and KS2 each child has a reading at home diary to enable parents/carers to work with school and communicate the progress that is being made.
+EYFS, KS1 and KS2 each child has a reading profile on dojo to enable parents/carers to work with school and communicate the progress that is being made.

-In KS2 there is an expectation that children will read at home each evening, either from the school reading scheme or their own choice of reading book if they have progressed beyond the school scheme.
+In KS1 and KS2, there is an expectation that children will read at home each evening, either from the school reading scheme or their own choice of reading book if they have progressed beyond the school scheme.

 Homework is also an important part of developing children's quality writing in order to meet the expectations described in this policy.
-(Please refer to the homework policy and remote education policy for more details)

-Policy updated December 2020
+(Please refer to the homework policy and remote education policy for more details) Policy updated December 2020